Invasive species in Australia: Invasive freshwater fish species

 Invasive freshwater fish species in Australia include carp, brown trout, rainbow trout, redfin perch, mosquitofish (Gambusia spp), weather loach, and spotted tilapia among others.
 Some introduced freshwater fish species have had devastating impacts on Australia's endemic freshwater fish species and other native aquatic life.
 For example, in much of south eastern Australia's freshwater systems introduced carp (often incorrectly called "European" carp) dominate the lowland reaches, while introduced trout species almost completely dominate the upland reaches.
 While the damaging impact of carp is well recognised, little in the way of control measures have been employed to control their spread.
 Their ability to colonise almost any body of water, even those previously considered to be beyond their physical tolerances, is now well established.

 Invasive marine species

-A number of marine pests have arrived in Australia in the ballast water of cargo ships.
+Marine pests have been carried to Australia in the ballast water of cargo ships.
 Marine pests include the black-striped mussel (Mytilopsis sallei), the Asian mussel, the New Zealand green-lipped mussel, and the European shore crab.
 The Northern Pacific seastar in Tasmania, Inverloch, and Port Phillip has caused much localised environmental damage.